What You Need to Know About Chemical Engineer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Types of Chemical Engineer Jobs

 - Process Design Chemical Engineer

-In 2016, there was an estimated number of 32,700 jobs in the United States for Chemical Engineer.
+There were about 32,700 jobs for Chemical Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Chemical Engineer by 2026.
-The BLS estimates 2,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.